qiuyang50/qiuyang50.github.io/_pages/about.md

 <div style="height:400px;overflow:auto;">
 <ul>
         <li>
 	<b>Oct 13, 2024</b>: Welcome <i>Yifan Zhao</i> to join our group for conducting an undergraduate research project!
-He is intersted in developing theores to explain underlying mechanisms responsable for real world atmospheric phenomenon.
+He is intersted in developing theores to explain underlying mechanisms responsible for real world atmospheric phenomenon.
         </li>
 	<li>
 	<b>Sep 23, 2024</b>: Welcome <i>Dazhuang Cao</i> to join our group for conducting an undergraduate research project!
 He is intersted in using mathematical modeling tools to illustrate fundamental mechanisms of convective organization.